awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-trusted-signers.md

 + **Web distributions** – A maximum of five for each cache behavior
 + **RTMP distributions** – A maximum of five for the distribution

 You can add trusted signers to your distribution using either the CloudFront console or the CloudFront API\.
-See the applicable topic:
+See the following topic:
 + [Adding Trusted Signers to Your Distribution Using the CloudFront Console](#private-content-adding-trusted-signers-console)
 + [Adding Trusted Signers to Your Distribution Using the CloudFront API](#private-content-adding-trusted-signers-api)